 Next Event: Spring 2018

-The next 25 Year Club Dinner will take place in Spring 2018.
+The next 25 Year Club Dinner will take place Thursday, May 10, 2018.
 Invitations will be sent out in March 2018.

 To be eligible for membership, a person must have worked as an employee of the University for a total of 25 years, as of January 1 in their twenty-fifth year of service.
 On continuous service, up to 12 months leave is permitted.